joao404/HAL2PI/C/README.md

 6.Go back to other machine folder

-7.Execute: halcompile --install HAL2PI.c
+7.Execute: halcompile --install hal_pi_gpio.c

 8.Have fun

 The Example uses pin 18 at output of enable joint0 and pin 17 as input but no destination

-To change the inputs and outputs, change loadrt HAL2PI cfg="in 17 out 18" in .hal
+To change the inputs and outputs, change loadrt hal_pi_gpio cfg="in 17 out 18" in .hal

 Note: this project is based on hal_parport.
 There is currently not the same reset function that is given there.